Skip to content

 Creating a basic htag app is simple:

-from htag import Tag, WebApp, State
+from htag import Tag, WebApp, States

 class HelloApp(Tag.App):